 Battling with her own demons, Stephanie M. Raglin didn’t think she was fit to live based on where she’d been, what she’d done and what she’d been taught in the church.
 But through God’s grace, she found hope, healing and recovery at a rehab and therapy center in Louisville, Ky.
-Today, she serves as the Director of Programs at the Hope Center and is in her fourth charge at Embry Chapel AME Church in Elizabethtown, Ky.
+She went on to serve as the Director of Programs at the Hope Center and is Pastor at Embry Chapel A.M.E.
+Church in Elizabethtown, KY.

 As she worked through her rehab, she continued to build her relationship with God.
 Before she knew about God, but she started developing a rich prayer life, listening and learning to be in His presence.

 “The first thing I had to do was identify who God was for me,” she said.
 “God can be anything that I need him to be at any given time.
 God is a triune God and because of that, God is all about relationship.”

 In 2002, she moved to Lexington to work at the Hope Center as a night monitor.
 She became a Licensed Alcohol and Drug Counselor in 2008.
 With an interest to learn everything she could, she quickly advanced within the organization to become Director of Programs.

 Stephanie worked with the men’s and women’s recovery programs as well as with the Detention Center Recovery Program, making sure that each client received the best possible care.

 “To watch the men and women come into the program beat up and beaten down, without a shot of hope, and then to watch their lives transform over time [is very rewarding],” she said.

 Stephanie calls the women she worked with “roses,” likening their transformation to a flower that receives the tending and care it needs.
 When the girls would arrive, the ground of their lives would be hard and brittle.
 But after time and care, the new branches came forth.